Albert Bridge , Chelsea

 Family Law

-In property adjustment cases, there is no presumption of equality.
+In Australian property adjustment cases, there is no presumption of equality.
+It is different to the United Kingdon.
 The 50:50 split is not a principle of law or a right.
 The wife’s homemaker and parent contribution ought to be recognised in a substantial and not a token way.
 Any property adjustment will be contribution driven.
 With children’s and parenting time cases, there is a presumption of equal shared parenting responsibility, however, the best interests of a child will always be first and paramount and rebut that presumption.
-Clients may want a divorce in Australia and a fairer property adjustment.
+Clients may want a divorce in Australia and a fairer property adjustment, based on contributions.

 Criminal Law